Farama-Foundation/PettingZoo/README.md

 * robotics/*

 Future wrapper work:
-"action_cropping and obs_padding implement the techniques described in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning* to standardized heterogenous action spaces."
+"action_cropping and obs_padding implement the techniques described in *Parameter Sharing is Surprisingly Useful for Deep Reinforcement Learning* to standardized heterogeneous action spaces."

 ## Requirements

-Requirements are being kept below until we get the requirments.txt issues fixed
+Requirements are being kept below until we get the requirements.txt issues fixed

 ```
 gym>=0.15.4